 Rolled up newspaper (1981) Kunst & Vaarwerk

-The existing form was usually the starting point for the works of Kunst & Vaarwerk.
-The round columns, widening towards the top, only had to be painted to look like a huge rolled up newspaper.
-Kunst & Vaarwerk has devised various column forms, but this is one of the nicest.
-It fits perfectly with the pop art style of the triumvirate, the large blowing up of known symbols.
-The column is painted as a front page of the newspaper 'Het Vrije Volk' and all texts and images refer to the port, because one of the missions of Kunst & Vaarwerk was to profile Rotterdam as a port city.
-This is clear from the mission statement of Kunst & Vaarwerk from 1979 written by Frans Vogel: “More than the large village of Spido, Euromast and Diergaarde Blijdorp, we see Rotterdam as the metropole, which responds to the port scene at salient locations with large visual clues.
-Creations that appeal to the imagination and are inseparably associated with Rotterdam as a world port city in the minds of not only the residents, but certainly also of the visitors"
+Usually the already present form was the starting point for the works of Kunst & Vaarwerk.
+The round columns, which widen towards the top, only had to be painted to look like a huge rolled-up newspaper.
+Kunst & Vaarwerk has come up with various column shapes, but this is one of the most beautiful.
+It fits perfectly with the pop art style of the triumvirate, blowing up well-known symbols.
+The column is painted as a front page of the newspaper 'Het Vrije Volk' and all texts and images refer to the port, because one of Kunst & Vaarwerk's missions was to profile Rotterdam as a port city.
+This is apparent from their 1979 'mission statement' written by Frans Vogel: “More than the large village of Spido, Euromast and Diergaarde Blijdorp, we see Rotterdam as the metropole, which responds to the port scene at salient locations with large visual clues.
+Creations that appeal to the imagination and are inseparably associated with Rotterdam as a world port city in the minds of not only the residents, but certainly also of the visitors".